All Episodes

 And the micro expressions go back to the work of Professor Ekman.

-So if you if I say, oh, you know, I'm such a fan of Kamala Harris, I I'm her biggest fan and I really actually hate the bitch.
+So if you, if I say, oh, you know, I'm such a fan of Carmela Harris, I am her greatest fan, and I really actually hate the bitch, then I might have a quick flash of contempt that flits over my face, right?

-And as she's talking, she doesn't just have not just a micro but a macro expression of contempt.
+And as she's talking, she doesn't just have not just a micro, but a macro expression of contempt.

 Like she can't stand the fucker.

-They're just married pro forma, okay?
+They are just married pro forma.

 It's just like a sham marriage.

-Now, it's because of that reason of what, of those micro expressions being so powerful and because people in law enforcement and the intelligence agencies being trained specifically to read them, that I think these people blurred this, this woman's face.
+Now, it's because of that reason of those micro expressions being so powerful, and because people in law enforcement and the intelligence agencies being trained specifically to read them, that I think these people blurred this woman's face because her eye movements alone to me gave it away.

-But if you could read her facial expressions, we could we could read the seven basic emotions of I think they are hang on.
+But if you could read her facial expressions, we could read the seven basic emotions of, I think they are, hang on, let me remember them, right?

-Happiness, anger, what is it like?
+Happiness, anger, what is it?

-The other thing was gosh, can I recall them all?
+The other thing was, gosh, can I recall them all?

-Sorrow ought to be in there, grief.
+Sorrow ought to be in there.

 Yes, grief.